Fat footers - should they include a sitemap

 In several recent projects, we’ve experimented with extending the footer area.
 We’ve had some mixed results.
 It certainly seems like a good idea- the theory being that the user scrolls to the bottom of the page and gets a prompt or call to action to go to another page.
-There is a good summary of why on Web Designers Wall that I’ve summarised here:
+There is a good summary of why on Web Designers Wall (Benefits of Placing a Sitemap in the Footer) that I’ve summarised here:

 - Engage user click and visit duration - theory being that the footer would be the last thing they see on the page

 - Lazy users who can’t find the sitemap can just go to the bottom of the page

 - Save user’s time- allow them to quickly jump from page to page.

 - Save them a click - no need to click to sitemap